-It is important to know that resonator banjos have an additional physical part that is known as resonators.
+It is important to know that resonator banjos have an additional physical part that is known as a resonator.
 In this case that is a bowl-shaped part that is fixed to the back of the pot of the banjo.

 This provides the resonator banjos a louder sound, which is mostly used in bluegrass music because it’s the banjo that stands out as being a lead instrument in that specific style of music.

 Open-back banjos are usually slightly more subdued in their tone, making them a better option for the clawhammer style of playing this instrument.